Risshhiii18/FancodeBookStore/DOCUMENT.md

 	            <?php endif; ?>

-Note* magento provide the graphql apis for handing the listing, search, adding/removing cart, and placing order
+Note* Magento provide the graphql APIs for handling the listing, search, adding/removing cart, and placing order

-below im Simulating the Process of place Order from the graphql apis
+below I'm Simulating the Process of placing an Order from the graphql APIs
 1) listing page
-	//below api will be used for handling the listing page by using filters in the query we can fetch the product data
+	//below API will be used for handling the listing page by using filters in the query we can fetch the product data
-	// here im passing category id 4 which is my books category {
+	//Here I'm passing category id 4 which is my book's category {
 	  products(filter: {category_id: {eq: "4"}}) {
 	    aggregations {